Tell me more ×

-So, here's my attempt on Problem # 5 of Project Euler, which is looking quite clumpsy when seen first time.
+Here's my attempt at Project Euler Problem #5, which is looking quite clumsy when seen the first time.
 Is there any better way to solve this?
 Or any built-in library that already does some part of the problem?

 '''